-Alex and Phyllis Madonna opened this famous motor inn in 1958, but after it burned down, they refashioned their namesake into the smorgasbord of eclectic style that's made it a California icon.
-Here are some of the more unique rooms you'll find at this one-of-a-kind establishment.
+Alex and Phyllis Madonna opened this famous motor inn in San Luis Obispo, California in 1958.
+After it burned down, they refashioned their namesake into the smorgasbord of eclectic style that’s made it a California icon.
+Here are some of the more unique rooms you’ll find at this one-of-a-kind establishment.

 1. American Home

 The Madonna Inn isn’t shy about its stone features, and the natural stone fireplace at the center of the American Home room is no exception.
 Tastefully appointed with lavish furnishings, a soaking tub, and a patriotic (mostly) red, white, and blue color scheme with golden accents, the American Home is one of the stateliest, most handsome rooms in the inn, and certainly one of the least ostentatious.

 One of the best examples of the inn’s use of natural stone, this room pairs the natural beauty of the jungle with comfortable, simple furnishings.
 Natural stone walls and rock showers are paired with animal prints and textured wood throughout, all beneath a sky-blue ceiling canopied with vines, leaves, and tree branches.
 You’ll feel like you’re sleeping beneath an Amazonian canopy, but mercifully, without the mosquitos.

 Before he was the owner of the inn, Alex Madonna was a construction magnate, and this room pays homage to his history in thag industry.
 Apart from its relatively simple furnishings, the suite features pictures from various construction job sites that Madonna was worked at before the creation of his inn.
 From the room’s balcony, you can catch a glimpse of nearby Alex Madonna Highway, a local stretch of U.S. 101, from which the chunks of stone that make up the room’s central fireplace were taken.